aws-samples/aws-modernization-with-circleci/content/040_test_driven_development_and_continuous_integration/42_add_test.md

 ## Step 2 &mdash; Run test locally

 To run your test locally, run `npm test`.
-The output shouldlook something like this:
+The output should look similar to this:

 ```bash
 Enumerating objects: 7, done.